Cloud to globalize machines

 “That platform can monitor the continuous data flow from all networked machines automatically, analyze it, and interpret the findings as recommendations for action,” he adds.
 That means, for example, that maintenance work can be done predictively, downtime can be prevented, and utilization is optimized.
 This on-site solution does have one drawback, however – it can only network machines at one production location.
 If you want to analyze machine data across multiple locations, a cloud solution is what’s needed.

-Weber still remembers how Version 3 of MindSphere, the open, cloud-based IoT system from Siemens then came onto the market.
+Weber still remembers how Version 3 of MindSphere, the leading industrial IoT as a service solution from Siemens then came onto the market.
 “I thought, that’s exactly what we need.
 We don’t need to go to all the trouble of developing our own cloud – instead, we can just couple our platform as-is to MindSphere.”

 Wloka, for his part, had first come into contact with MindSphere by way of the Siemens Open Space (see info box at right) at Factory Berlin.
 He works there fairly often, so as to keep in touch with his colleagues in the business.
 When Kampf called for proposals for solutions for a cloud integration as part of the MindSphere Open Space Challenge, Wloka joined forces with colleagues to develop a concept, which they then implemented within just a few days.